seanhu0401/DNA-Strand-Displacement-System/README.md

 The data process was used to process the data generate from the "Q" qpcr machine.
 The data from the machine is stored in a csv file formate with the general naming convension of "4WJ_HEX\_{test-type}\_{plate number}\_{trigger}\_{trigger}".
 There are slight variation for the naming convention depending on the test type.

+### General processing

+The data processing script will detemine the test gorups and condtions based on the file name and search the input files for any csv files that matches the search string.

 ## Test type present

 There are currently three test types: concentration (Conc), ratio (Ratio), and screening (screen)